Esmethadone

 Esmethadone (INN; developmental code name REL-1017), also known as dextromethadone, is the (S)-enantiomer of methadone.
 It acts as an N-methyl-D-aspartate receptor (NMDAR) antagonist, among other actions.
 Unlike levomethadone, it has low affinity for opioid receptors and lacks significant respiratory depressant action and abuse liability.
-Esmethadone is under development for the treatment of major depressive disorder.
-As of August 2022, it is in phase 3 clinical trials for this indication.
+Esmethadone was under development for the treatment of major depressive disorder.
+As of December 2024, phase 3 clinical trials for this indication were discontinued due to the potential of eye disorders, mitochondrial disorders, neuropathic pain and Rett syndrome.

 There is an asymmetric synthesis available to prepare both esmethadone (S-(+)-methadone) and levomethadone (R-(−)-methadone).